werf/werf/docs/pages/reference/deploy_process/deploy_into_kubernetes.md

 Each value like `100024fe29e45bf00665d3399f7545f4af63f09cc39790c239e16b1d597842161123` in the secret values map is a werf secret encoded value.
 Otherwise secret values map is the same as a regular values map.
 See more info [about secret values generation and working with secrets]({{ site.baseurl }}/documentation/reference/deploy_process/working_with_secrets.html#secret-values-encryption).

 File `.helm/secret-values.yaml` is the default secret values file.
-Additional user defined secret values can alternatively be passed via separate secret values files by sepcifying werf options `--secret-values=PATH_TO_FILE` (can be used multiple times to pass multiple files).
+Additional user defined secret values can alternatively be passed via separate secret values files by specifying werf options `--secret-values=PATH_TO_FILE` (can be used multiple times to pass multiple files).

 #### Service values